mwhudson/livefs-editor/README.md

 **argument**: `dest`

-Copy a file. `dest` is assumed to be relative to the main temporary directory.
+Copy a file.
+If `source` or `dest` are relative they are assumed to be relative to the main temporary directory.
 So something like this:

 ```
 --cp /my/custom/initrd new/iso/casper/initrd